bwadlow/Notetaker/README.md

 | POST   | `/api/v1/notes`     | `'Content-Type': 'application/json'`<br/>`'Accept': 'application/json'` | title, body, user_id |
 | PATCH  | `/api/v1/notes/:id` | `'Content-Type': 'application/json'`<br/>`'Accept': 'application/json'` | title, body, user_id |

-**Tips:**

-* Test out your routes with [Postman](https://www.getpostman.com/) to see how they work and what they return.
-* Look at the source code!
-There are many more routes that are not listed that may make your life easier.
-Use those development skills and hack the code!

-## Provided Code

-**Backend**

-* The entire backend API is complete for the baseline deliverables.
-* You should not have to modify this code unless you want to add stretch features that are not currently supported by this API.

-**Frontend**

-* All CSS styles are provided for you.
-* Many components are provided for you, but most are not completely functional.
-It is your job to read the code and figure out how to incorporate it into your app.

-## Deliverables

-Look at the gif below to see how the app should look and behave.
-These are the baseline deliverables you need to complete:

-**Viewing and Displaying Notes**

-- [ ] Display all notes in the left sidebar.
-- [ ] Displayed sidebar notes should show the title and a truncated body.
-- [ ] When clicking a note from the sidebar, display its contents in the right panel.

 ![result](react-evernote-display.gif)